Çeşme Mosques & Churches

 Location: Musalla, 1015.
 Sk., 35930 Çeşme/İzmir

-Built by Osman Aga the mosque is in a longitudinal north-south direction on a rectangular plan using rubble masonry with the outside constructed completely of plastered cut stone with nine windows.
-It has two floors, the lower floor is a shop and the upper floor is a mosque.
+Built by Osman Aga, the mosque is in a longitudinal north-south direction on a rectangular plan using rubble masonry with the outside constructed completely of plastered cut stone with nine windows.
+It has two floors: the lower floor is a shop, and the upper floor is a mosque.
 The entrance to the mosque is in the north through a plain door.
-The ceiling of the mosque is wooden without decoration the wooden pulpit is fairly simple in design with a diamond motif decoration.
-Its mihrab (a semicircular niche in the wall) on the south side is decorated with intertwined flower decorations made of plaster and the minaret is accessed from inside the mosque.
+The mosque’s ceiling is wooden without decoration, and the wooden pulpit is fairly simple in design with a diamond motif decoration.
+Its mihrab (a semicircular niche in the wall) on the south side is decorated with intertwined flower decorations made of plaster, and the minaret can be accessed from inside the mosque.

 Haci Mehmet Ağa Mosque (1842)